jrjdavidson/mpu_firmware/README.md

 # MPU-6050 BLE Telemetry Firmware

 Firmware in 100 percent Rust (`no_std`) for the ESP32-C6.
 It samples six-degree-of-freedom motion data from an MPU-6050 over I²C, packetises it, and streams it via Bluetooth Low Energy notifications so a phone or PC can plot live orientation and acceleration.
+This firmware is designed to be run with the motion_ble webpage.

 Repo: `jrjdavidson/mpu_firmware`